Resource relationships in Managed Service for GitLab

 GitLab Pages

 GitLab Pages is a tool for publishing static websites composed of files residing in a GitLab repository.
-Websites are deployed by GitLab CI/CD jobs.
+Websites are deployed via GitLab CI/CD jobs.
 GitLab Pages works with static website generators and standard HTML, CSS, and JavaScript files.

 GitLab Pages enables you to use your own domains and SSL/TLS certificates and to configure access to websites.

-For more information, see the official GitLab documentation
+For more information, see this GitLab article

 Note